rafael-caetano/Projects-Portfolio/README.md

 # Rafael Caetano

 ## About Me
-With a robust foundation in biomedical sciences and a passion for passion for data-driven problem-solving, I have honed my analytical and collaborative skills over six years at the Instituto Gulbenkian de Ciência.
-My work has involved analyzing complex biological data using various statistical and computational techniques, which has deepened my interest in data science and artificial intelligence.

-Currently, I'm expanding my expertise by pursuing advanced studies in data analysis and engineering, while continuing to apply these skills in biological research contexts.
-I'm particularly excited about the potential of integrating life sciences knowledge with cutting-edge data science and AI techniques to address complex problems across various domains, including healthcare and biotechnology.
+I am a biomedical scientist turned data scientist with a Master's degree in Biomedical Sciences.
+I worked for over six years at the Instituto Gulbenkian de Ciência (IGC), where I researched Drosophila symbiosis using bioinformatic and statistical tools to make sense of complex biological data.
+This experience with data analysis and my desire to tackle real-world problems led me to pursue a second Master's in Analysis and Engineering of Big Data while I was still working at IGC.

+I'm currently seeking opportunities to develop my thesis for this degree while contributing my skills to impactful projects.

+Please don't hesitate to reach out if you'd like to connect—my contact details are at the end!
 ## Education

 - **M.S.
 Analysis and Engineering of Big Data** (In Progress)